Bridging Earth and Space: A Survey on HAPS for Non-Terrestrial Networks: HAPS Technologies

-In~\cite{shafie2024mimo}, a vertical uniform linear array sector-based cylindrical antenna was proposed for \ac{HAPS}, combined with a \ac{NOMA} clustering method to mitigate strong geographic user correlation.
+Cylindrical antenna configuration was later considerd by Shafie~\textit{et al.}~\cite{shafie2024mimo}.
+The authors proposed a vertical uniform linear array sector-based cylindrical antenna for \ac{HAPS}, combined with a \ac{NOMA} clustering method to mitigate strong geographic user correlation.
 An optimization algorithm for power distribution was introduced to maximize energy efficiency, spectral efficiency, and \ac{QoS} using successive interference cancellation.
 Simulations showed that spatial correlation strongly affects spectrum and energy efficiency in multi-antenna \ac{HAPS} systems.